Musketeer logo Musketeer

 Not a workflow engine

 The CLI is not a general-purpose workflow orchestration tool.
-It focuses on structuring handoffs between cognitive roles within a SMALL-governed workspace.
+It focuses on structuring one trio operating pattern with clear handoffs between cognitive roles.

 Summary

-The CLI is a focused execution harness for structuring trio workflows in SMALL-governed workspaces.
+The CLI is the canonical engine for a focused trio workflow harness.
 It produces execution artifacts on disk.
-Canonical state is defined by SMALL; Musketeer adds the execution layer.
+SMALL defines canonical state when present; Musketeer adds the trio execution layer; Pi can host runtime behavior where needed.